Atomwaffenverbotsvertrag UNO 2017

 Reaffirming the need for all States at all times to comply with applicable

-international law, including international humanitarian law and international human
+international law, including international humanitarian law and international

 rights law,